CMPUT301F25coolio/coolio-events/CRC_cards.md

 - Maintains a waitlist of entrants
 - Maintains a chosen list of entrants
 - Maintains list of cancelled entrants
-- Associated with a QR code
+- Associated with a QR Code
 ### Collaborators:
 - EventDetails
 - Organizer